2016 Election Process

-2014 Election Manual
+Access Election Manual Materials

 Officers are nominated by their sponsoring societies; they are not nominated by the AMA-BOT.
-As a courtesy and to keep the headquarters informed, these candidates are asked to send a letter to the executive vice president announcing their intention to seek elective office.
+As a courtesy and to keep the headquarters informed, these candidates are asked to send a letter to the AMA’s executive vice president announcing their intention to seek office.

 There are no nominating or seconding speeches for council candidates; the chair of the AMA-BOT places their names in nomination at the Opening Session of the AMA-HOD, after which the speaker will call for additional nominations from the floor.